safe-global/safe-docs/safe-core-sdk/auth-kit/reference/SafeAuthPack.md

 - The list of supported chains is:
   - Production: Ethereum, Polygon, BSC, Avalanche, Optimism, Celo, Arbitrum, Gnosis chain.
-  - Test: Goerli, Sepolia, Polygon Mumbai, BSC testnet, Avalanche testnet, Arbitrum testnet, Optimism testnet.
+  - Test: Goerli, Sepolia, Polygon Mumbai, BSC Testnet, Avalanche Testnet, Arbitrum Testnet, Optimism Testnet.
 - Call always the `init()` method before interacting with the other methods in the pack.
 - The `init()` method creates an iframe and establishes a connection with the embedded wallet domain.
 To remove the iframe and disconnect the connection, use the `signOut()` method.
 If you want to sign out and sign in again in a single-page application (SPA) fashion, avoid using `signOut({ reset: true })` as it will clean up the session, iframe, and connection.
 Instead, you will need to re-instantiate the pack.